mwojick/audio-pond/PRD.md

 ## 2. User Stories

-### Primary Use Case
+### First Use Case

-As a musician I want to convert piano performances from YouTube into sheet music so that I can study and play the pieces myself
+As a musician I want to convert piano performances from YouTube into lilypond and sheet music

-### Secondary Use Case
+### Second Use Case

-As a musician I want to convert my own piano audio recordings into sheet music so that I can document and share my compositions
+As a musician I want to convert my own piano audio into lilypond and sheet music

+### Third Use Case

+As a musician I want to convert already existing MIDI files into lilypond and sheet music

 ## 3. Technical Specifications